 Lunch in Drumnadrochit, or take a cruise and visit Urquhart Castle…

 Loch Ness is the largest body of water in Britain by volume; incredibly, all lakes and rivers of England and Wales would fit in it.
 With these dimensions, it’s not surprising that a monster is believed to live in the depth of the Loch.
 The famous “Nessie” was first seen by St. Columba in the mid-6th century.
 But it wasn’t until the 1930s that the mysterious creature came to widespread notice when it was seen again by an American couple.
 Since then, there have been thousands of sightings, and who knows?
 Maybe you will be the next to spot it.
 During our time at Loch Ness, you have a few options.
-You have the opportunity to cruise on Loch Ness (cruise additional £13.50 per person) and get views of Urquhart Castle.
+You have the opportunity to visit Urquhart Castle and then join a cruise on Loch Ness (cruise and castle combined: additional £25.00 per person).

 See UK’s highest mountain…